Admission to the University

 Applicants who are granted conditional admission are accepted through Friday of Week 1 of the session.
 This status is revocable if all remaining admission requirements are not completed by Noon PT on Friday of Week 1.

 Students are advised that admission is contingent upon the truthfulness of the information contained in the application.
 Discovery of false information subsequent to admission is, at the university’s discretion, grounds for immediate dismissal at any point in the student’s course of study.
 Such dismissal shall result in forfeiture of all charges paid and academic credits earned.
 The full fraudulent records policy may be obtained from the Office of the Registrar.

-Applicants are responsible for submitting an official transcript from the regionally accredited college or university from which they received their most recent baccalaureate or higher degree.
+Applicants are responsible for submitting an official transcript from the accredited college or university from which they received their most recent baccalaureate or higher degree.
 An official transcript is one that LAPU receives through the authorized electronic transcript submission process or unopened in an envelope sealed by the issuing institution(s) that bears the official seal of that college or university.
 LAPU reserves the right to request that the transcript be sent directly from the issuing institution(s).
 A final transcript, including the conferral of the degree, must be sent following graduation for final acceptance to occur.
 The transcript and other documents submitted as part of the application remain the property of the university and cannot be returned to the student or forwarded in any form to another college or university.